jkroepke/helm-secrets/docs/USAGE.md

 exit
 ```

-Additionally you could create a `.gitignore` to exclude decrypted files from checkin:
+Additionally, you could create a `.gitignore` to exclude decrypted files from checkin:

 ```gitignore
 *.yaml.dec